 Nvidia have a tradition of cutting the amount of VRAM in the Ti range of GeForce graphics cards (such as halving the VRAM with the 980 Ti), but finally we have at least some evidence that the GTX 1080 Ti will feature 10 GB of VRAM, down from the 12 GB in Pascal based Titan X.

-Logically, Nvidia will use a GP102 core for the GTX 1080 Ti, the very same core which powers the Titan X. We can make the assumption Nvidia will opt to cut down the number of SM units (perhaps from 44 at most 52).
+Logically, Nvidia will use a GP102 core for the GTX 1080 Ti, the very same core which powers the Titan X. We can make the assumption Nvidia will opt to cut down the number of SM units (perhaps from 22 at most 26, each SM contains 128 CUDA cores, and the Pascal Titan X has 3584 CUDA cores, while the vanilla GeForce GTX 1080 has ‘just’ 2560).
 Assuming a number of 48, it would slot the GeForce GTX 1080 Ti rather comfortably between both the GTX 1080 and its big brother, the GTX Titan X.